cpulcini2003/acme_fitness_demo_k8s_ytt/README.md

 Before running the commands please remember to create the namespace and inside it the secret to allow access to your local registry if using it.

+Example 1: #THIS WILL RUN THE INSTALLATION
-Example 1: ytt -f templ/ -f values.yaml | kubectl apply -f-  #THIS WILL RUN THE INSTALLATION
+ytt -f templ/ -f values.yaml | kubectl apply -f-

-Example 2: ytt -f templ/ -f values.yaml -o out/  #THIS WILL PREPARE yaml FILES FOR INSTALLATION AS DESCIBED BELOW
+Example 2: #THIS WILL PREPARE yaml FILES FOR INSTALLATION AS DESCIBED BELOW ytt -f templ/ -f values.yaml --output-files out/

 ## Datastore Dependent Services